adirad/website/content/talk/SPSP2020/index.md

   #region:
   #postcode:
   #country:
 summary: "Black men’s social invisibility may fluctuate across contexts.
 Two studies test women’s memory for smiling and neutral Black and White male faces as a function of a self-protection goal.
-We anticipate that self-protection will increase memory for Black men – especially when their expression is neutral.
+We anticipate that self-protection will increase memory for Black men – especially when their expression is neutral."
-**Coauthors**: Bethany Lassetter and Dr. Rebecca Neel"
-abstract: "When interacting with other people, we appraise how they are relevant to our goals.
-People appraised as goal irrelevant – perceived to neither facilitate nor threaten our goals – may be ignored and forgotten, rendering them interpersonally invisible.
-Prior findings suggest that Black men may be invisible to White women who are thinking about finding a romantic partner.
-Conversely, because they are stereotyped as dangerous, Black men may be less likely to be invisible to White women concerned with protecting themselves from danger.
-We anticipate this pattern to be stronger for neutrally expressive faces (Study 1) than for smiling faces (Study 2), because a smile may attenuate perceived threat.
-These studies test women’s memory for Black and White male faces as a function of a self-protection goal.
-Participants read either a self-protection or a no-goal story.
-Participants next viewed a slide show consisting of six Black and 6 White male faces.
-After a distractor task, participants’ memory for faces was measured.
-Data are being analyzed.
-This research will help us understand whether invisibility can fluctuate depending on others’ social goals.
-**Coauthors**: Bethany Lassetter and Dr. Rebecca Neel"
+abstract: ""

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.